Approach

 Recognizing the need is the primary condition for design – Charles Eames

-To recognize the need for design it’s important to emphasize with users and understand their context.
-Understanding Who, What, When, Where, Why, and How would reveal the context of use, the people, their tasks, their tools, and the environment in which they will be using the product I’m designing.
-This is an important first step into the design process, ‘Discover’.
+To acknowledge the importance of design, it’s crucial to empathize with users and comprehend their context.
+Understanding who, what, when, where, why, and how reveals the context of use, the people, their tasks, their tools, and the environment in which they will use the product I am designing.
+This marks a significant initial step in the design process, known as ‘Discover.’

 Design Process